elixirschool/telemetry-code-along/post_2.md

 }
 ```

 Note that the `TelemetryMetricsStatsd` reporter took the tags and appended them to the metric name.
-Where it received an event `"phoenix.request"`, it looked up the values of the `:plug` and `:plug_opts` keys in the event metadata and appended those values to the metric name.
+Where it received an event `"phoenix.request"`, it looked up the values of the specified tags--the `:plug` and `:plug_opts` keys--in the event metadata and appended those values to the metric name.

-## Putting It All Together
+## Under The Hood

 The `Quantum.Telemetry` module is, believe it or not, the _only_ code we have to write in order to send these metrics to StatsD for the `"phoenix.router_dispatch.stop"` event.
 The Telemetry libraries take care of everything else for us under the hood.